Damien-Lindsey/Damien-Lindsey/README.md

 <a href="Damien Resume.pdf"><img src="https://img.shields.io/badge/Resume-grey?style=for-the-badge&logo=Resume" /></a>

-Since leaving my role as a Morgan Stanley Operations Analyst, I've moved to Tampa, Florida and become a full-time Cybersecurity student.
-In my past role as well as my two years of experience in tech support I developed an interest in using technology to solve problems and making processes more efficient.
-This interest propelled me to acquire a Security+ and Google Cybersecurity Certifications as well as complete numerous projects.
-This interest has become a passion and this page is for you to view those projects.
-In my search for a full-time security/infosec analyst position I look forward to being an asset to team responsible for making the lives of people easier.
+Since resigning from my role as a Morgan Stanley Operations Analyst, I've moved to Tampa, Florida and become a full-time Cybersecurity student.
+In my past role as well as my two years of experience in tech support I developed an interest in using technology to solve problems and make processes more efficient.
+This interest propelled me to acquire the Security+ and Google Cybersecurity Certifications as well as complete numerous projects.
+This interest has become a passion and this github page is for you to view those projects.
+In my search for a full-time security/infosec analyst position I look forward to being an asset to team responsible for making the lives others easier.

-Working so closely with tech teams at Morgan Stanley, I developed an interest in collaborating to make processes more efficient.
-Also with two years experience in tech support I've developed solid technical ability and a drive to expand my knowledge.

-that would make me an asset as a/an security/infosec analyst. processes developing  passionate about being an impactful player expanding my knowledge and displaying my effectiveness.
-In my nearly two years as a Morgan Stanley Operations Analyst, I primarily analyzed internal processes and collaborated with tech teams in driving automation.
-This opportunity along with my two years of experience in tech support has built my passion for Cybersecurity and has propelled me to pursue further education to obtain a full-time Tier 1 SOC (Security Operations Center) Analyst position.

 ## Certifications
 <a href="CompTIA Security+ certificate.pdf"><img src="https://img.shields.io/badge/-Security%2B-FF0000?&style=for-the-badge&logo=CompTIA&logoColor=white" /></a>